Cover Letter Examples for Software Engineers in 2026: 3 Templates That Actually Get You Hired

 Is AI okay for cover letters in tech?

 Yes — but only if the AI understands ATS, hiring psychology, and engineering culture.
+A generic ChatGPT prompt won’t cut it.
+You need a system built by engineers for engineers.

 Build Your Engineering Cover Letter in 60 Seconds